JoannaDraganek/StarDustShop/README.md

 ![StarDustShop gif](/gif/StarDustShop.gif)

 ## Description
-This is my idea for an online jewelry store website.
+This is my idea for an online jewellery store website.
 It was born during my learning forms on the Frontend Developer YouCode course.
 Here I posted my idea for using a range input.
 I created two forms.
 One to register and the other to enter shipment details.